Elmanderrr/form-generator/README.md

 		Collection.injectProps - Inject each taken attr into fields;
 		Collection.setValidation - Set validation if needed;
 		Collection.isHidden - hide field element if it's hidden;
-		Collection.getOptions - return html with bunch of options for select;
+		Collection.getOptions - return html string with bunch of options for select;

 #Typical structure should be like here: